MMazzini1/Serverless-GIF-generation-on-AWS/README.md

 The app uses Route 53 as a DNS service.
 An S3 bucket hosts the static website, served through a CloudFront distribution which acts as a CDN.
 All subsequent requests go through an API Gateway to connect to the backend.
 Image upload requests trigger a Lambda function that resizes the image to a fixed size and stores it in an S3 bucket.
 The creation of the image object in the bucket triggers an S3 event notification with SNS as the target.
 SNS is necessary for fanning out of the S3 event notification to multiple targets.
 The targets are three different Lambda functions that generate three different GIFs in parallel.
 Each lambda function gets the resized image from the bucket, runs a particular image processing algorithm, joins the frames together to build a GIF, and stores the GIF in a second bucket.
-The front-end gets the GIFs from this bucket, via an API Gateway endpoint, though a simple short-polling mechanism.
+The front-end gets the GIFs from this bucket, via an API Gateway endpoint, through a simple short-polling mechanism.

 ## Contents of the repository

-The **src** folder contains the Java source code of the four different Lambda functions that make up the backend of the application.
+ - The **src** folder contains the Java source code of the four different Lambda functions that make up the backend of the application.
-The **s3-frontend folder** contains the static assets (HTML, JS, CSS) of a very basic, vanilla javascript frontend, which don´t intend to be nothing more but the bare minimum needed to get the app working.
+ - The **s3-frontend folder** contains the static assets (HTML, JS, CSS) of a very basic, vanilla javascript frontend, which don´t intend to be anything more but the bare minimum needed to get the app working.

 ## Some comments on different components